SidneyAllen/stackmob-win8-starter-js/README.md

   * Metro CSS 0.9.5

 <h3>About the App</h3>
 This is a basic todo app that shows how to initialize the StackMob library.
 Perform Create, Read, Update and Delete on a todo object.
+In addition, we've added user creation and authentication to the app.

+<h3>Try it out</h3>

+  * Signup for your <a href="https://dashboard.stackmob.com/signup?source=win8starter">free StackMob Account</a>
+  * Create your app and select JS Platform
+  * Copy and Paste the StackMob.Init method into the default.js file.
+  * Launch the app

-User creation and authentication is demonstrated.
-To try out, create a user account, login and then create a new todo.
+Now, create a user account, login and then create a new todo.
 You will appear as the sm_owner of that todo object in the <a href="https://dashboard.stackmob.com/data/browser">Stackmob Data Management Dashboard</a>.